 As we approached the Chora we could hear gun shots.
-Local people were sitting in the square dressed upin the square dressed up and we could see that there was going to be a wedding.
-The church bells range out.
-Became clear was a wedding.
-Church bells rang out and from our balcony we could see a stream of people making their way to the church.
+Local people were sitting in the square dressed in what we’d call ‘their Sunday best’.
+The church bells rang out and from our balcony we could see a stream of people making their way to the church – there is going to be a wedding.
 A young man arrived at the house next door where he dropped off his baby and left with bazouki.

 We are invited into the kitchen to see what is on offer.
 I have the meatballs and Peter has rabbit washed down with a local wine.